What I Do

 Oprah said, “You cannot live a brave life without disappointing some people.”

 Frankly, you can’t change how other people feel, ever.
-You can only change how you feel about yourself, what you do and what you don’t do.
+You can only change how you think about yourself, what you do and what you don’t do.

-And think hard on getting that new book written and published!
+And seriously, think hard about getting that new book and valuable content edited professionally!
+See examples through this link here.